Oluwakemi-moyin/capstone_project_customerdata/README.md

 ### Inferences
 ---
 1. Overall Revenue Trends by year
-   - BASIC SUBSCRIPTION has the highest Total revenue of 74,756,784 followed by Premium Subscription with a total revenue of 37,580,782 for the time periods(2022-2024)
+   - BASIC SUBSCRIPTION has the highest Total revenue of  33,776,735.00 followed by Premium Subscription with a total revenue of  16,899,064.00 for the time periods(2022-2024)
-   - BASIC SUBSCRIPTION which had the highest Total revenue of 44,913,187 as at year 2022 declined further to 29,843,597 by year 2023
+   - BASIC SUBSCRIPTION which had the highest Total revenue of  20,332,506.00 as at year 2022 declined to 13,444,229.00 by the  year 2023
-   - BASIC SUBSCRIPTION has the highest total number of subscription duration (13,698,750) in days for the time periods (2022-2024).
+   - BASIC SUBSCRIPTION has the highest total number of subscription duration 6,181,221 days for the time periods (2022-2024).
-   - Standard Subscription brought in the lowest total revenue of 37,482,120 for the time periods(2022-2024).
+   - Standard Subscription brought in the lowest total revenue of 16,864,376.00 for the time periods(2022-2024).
    - BASIC SUBSCRIPTION has the most number of subscribers (distinct count of 10) as compared to other plans.
    - Customers had multiple subscription times during each time period(2022-2023) and (2023-2024).
-   - Each customer bought subscription 3,750 times within a subscription period.

 2. Regional Performance
-   - SOUTHERN REGION accounts for 25.08% of the overall revenue for the time periods(2022-2024) which was for the PREMIUM SUBSCRIPTION PLAN.
+   - EASTERN REGION accounts for 25.11% of the overall revenue for the time periods(2022-2024) which was for the BASIC SUBSCRIPTION PLAN.
-   - The region with the lowest % revenue is the North Region with a 24.94% of the overall revenue for the time periods(2022-2024) which is for the BASIC SUBSCRIPTION PLAN.
+   - The region with the lowest % revenue is the North Region with a 24.9% of the overall revenue for the time periods(2022-2024) which is for the BASIC SUBSCRIPTION PLAN.
    - The customers are evenly distributed among the regions with 5 persons per region making it a total of 20 customers for the entire regions(distinct counts).

 3. Insights(Strategic Implications to the Business)
    - The BASIC SUBSCRIPTION PLAN brought in the most revenue as compared to other SUBSCRIPTION PLANS which is due to its lower rates compared to others.
    - Customers prefer BASIC SUBSCRIPTION the most due to its cheaper rates.
-   - South Region is the top performing region for the time periods(2022-2024)
+   - EAST Region is the top performing region for the time periods(2022-2024)
    - East and North region subscribers like cheaper prices which is why they prefer Basic subscription
-   - The overall total revenue figures dropped from 89,902,969 in 2022 to 59,916,717 in 2023 among all regions.
+   - The overall total revenue figures dropped from  40,538,438.00 in 2022 to  27,001,737.00 in 2023 among all regions.